GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

 .. note::
   Work in progress

-In part 5 we described the objects that we will need to semantically analyze a tiny program.
+In :ref:`part05` we described the objects that we will need to semantically analyze a tiny program.
 In current part we will extend the parser of part 4 to do the semantic analysis and create the GENERIC trees.

 Semantic values
 ===============

-If you recheck part 4 you will see that several parse_xxx functions returned a false boolean value when there was a syntax error, true otherwise.
+If you recheck :ref:`part04` you will see that several parse_xxx functions returned a false boolean value when there was a syntax error, true otherwise.
 If we are just checking if the input is syntactically valid this will do.
 But we want to compute something more interesting thus we need something a bit